JeffDeCola/my-cheat-sheets/development/source-version-control/git-cheat-sheet/README.md

 The global settings tell Github who you are,

-I also like to add the hostname/machine name so I know where it came from,
+I also like to add the hostname/machine name so I know where the commits came from,

 ```bash
 git config --global user.name "Jeff DeCola (<HOSTNAME / MACHINE NAME>)"